-Sunspace panels are very similar to Eze Breeze panels are the easiest, most cost-effective solution to sealing in porches.
+Sunspace panels are very similar to Eze Breeze panels but much better!
+They are the easiest, high quality solution to sealing in porches.
 Eze-Breeze units fill the gap between porch openings.
-Each Eze-Breeze unit has four sliding, clear vinyl panels that slide up or down behind a screened outer panel.
+Each Sunspace unit has four sliding, clear vinyl panels that slide up or down behind a screened outer panel.
 When completely open you have 75% screen.
 When they are closed, you have 100% protection from wind, pollen, and weather.?
 They also hold in heat!
 It only takes about 3 minutes to completely open or close the entire porch.
-Adding Eze Breeze panels to your porch makes it a “3 season room”.
+Adding Sunspace panels to your porch makes it a “3 season room”.

 Will I lose light by adding a roof to the back of my house?

 I get this question all of the time.
 The short answer is: Yes, some.

 The long answer is: Not usually as much as you might think… There two types of light: Direct light and Ambient (reflected) light.
 Most of the light that comes into the house is ambient light.
 Roofs will definitely cut down on some of the direct light but the ambient light is still allowed in around the perimeter of the porch and into the house.
 Actual sun position and movement will vary for property to property.
 Tall trees might also effect your light situation.
 If you’re worried about losing too much light, skylights will help get more light in the new room and ultimately, into the house.